Help Center/ FunctionGraph/ FAQs/ General FAQs/ How Does FunctionGraph Implement Domain Name Resolution?

 3. Configure an agency with DNS and VPC permissions for the function.

-You need to configure the permission to read DNS resource data because the function needs to obtain such data when parsing a domain name.
+You need to configure the permission to read DNS resource data because the function needs to obtain such data when resolving a domain name.
 Otherwise, the following error message is displayed, indicating that the DNS resource data failed to be obtained.

 2020/08/20 10:37:12 GMT+08:00 Start invoke request 'a2f105b4-2e72-4fda-94a5-86d3837e961d', version: latest